germanium-git/NSX/README.md

 # NSX

-NSX edge deployment by using REST API calls initiaded by python scripts.
+NSX edge deployment by using REST API calls initiated by python scripts.
 There are a few scripts which may help you with

   - Instantiation of an edge
   - High Availability